New Sweden

 New Sweden (Nya Sverige) was a colony of the Swedish Empire between 1638 and 1655 along the lower reaches of the Delaware River in what is now Delaware, Maryland, New Jersey, and Pennsylvania.
-Established during the Thirty Years' War when Sweden was a great power, New Sweden formed part of the Swedish efforts to colonize the Americas.
+Established during the Thirty Years' War when Sweden was a great power, New Sweden was part of the Swedish efforts to colonize the Americas.

 Settlements were established on both sides of the Delaware River.
-Fort Christina, located in what is now Wilmington, Delaware, was the first settlement, named after Christina, Queen of Sweden.
-The settlers were Swedes, Finns, and a number of Dutch.
+Fort Christina, located in what is now Wilmington, Delaware, was the first permanent European settlement in the Delaware Valley and was named after Christina, Queen of Sweden.
+The settlers were mostly Swedes, Finns, a number of Dutch, and some Germans.
 New Sweden was conquered by the Dutch Republic in 1655 and incorporated into the Dutch colony of New Netherland.